unn4m3d/cppize/README.md

 ## Usage

-1.Compile `src/cppize/transpiler.cr` (it may take some time as it `require`s Crystal parser) 2.Launch compiled executable with `-h` flag to view all command line flags
+1. Compile `src/cppize/transpiler.cr` (it may take some time as it `require`s Crystal parser)
+2. Launch compiled executable with `-h` flag to view all command line flags

 ## Development